MarcoALuceroVivar/Active-Directory-Lab/passwordReset.md

 ---

 ## Step 2 – Ticket Review
-The administrator reviews the ticket in the osTicket staff control panel to confirm the issue.
+The IT user reviews the ticket in the osTicket staff control panel to confirm the issue.
 <img width="1054" height="516" alt="image" src="https://github.com/user-attachments/assets/9cf4e2c7-ee88-4e1c-aaa2-5a26d762f84d" />